-Governor’s Office – News Release – Gov. Ige orders mandatory 14-day quarantine for all individuals arriving or returning to the State of HawaiʻiPosted on Mar 21, 2020 in COVID-19 News Releases, Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige orders mandatory 14-day quarantine for all individuals arriving or returning to the State of HawaiʻiPosted on Mar 21, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Y. Ige issued a second supplemental emergency proclamation ordering all individuals, both residents and visitors, arriving or returning to the State of Hawaiʻi to a mandatory 14-day self-quarantine.
 The mandate — the first such action in the nation — applies to all arrivals at state airports from the continental U.S. and international destinations and extends to other private and commercial aircrafts.